Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 The special value `system` attempts to search for the "usual default" provided by each distro, according to an arbitrary heuristic.
-In the current implementation, The following pathnames will be tested in order, and the first one found will be used:
+In the current implementation, the following pathnames will be tested in order, and the first one found will be used:

 - /etc/ssl/certs/ca-certificates.crt (Debian/Ubuntu/Gentoo)